George Cavendish (writer): Family

 Cavendish was born in 1497, the elder son of Thomas Cavendish (d.
 1524), who was a senior financial official, the "clerk of the pipe", in the Court of Exchequer, and his wife, Alice Smith of Padbrook Hall, Suffolk.
 He was the great-grandson of Sir John Cavendish from whom the Dukes of Devonshire and the Dukes of Newcastle inherited the family name of Cavendish.
 George was an English courtier and author and the brother of William Cavendish, the second husband of Bess of Hardwick.
 He was probably born at his father's manor of Cavendish, in Suffolk.
-Later the family resided in London, in the parish of St Albans, Wood Street, where Thomas Cavendish died in 1524.
+Later the family resided in London, in the parish of St Alban, Wood Street, where Thomas Cavendish died in 1524.
 Around this time Cavendish married Margery Kemp, of Spains Hall, an heiress, and the niece of Sir Thomas More.

 Career

 Probably aided by his father's position at the exchequer, in about 1522 Cavendish entered the service of Cardinal Wolsey as gentleman-usher, and stayed in his service until Wolsey's death in 1530.
 His position required him personally to attend the Cardinal at all times, as well as responsibilities for the lavish entertainments that Wolsey enjoyed.
 During this time Cavendish was often separated from his wife, children and estates.
 Cavendish also knew Anne Boleyn when she was first a 'debutante' at Henry VIII's court in 1522.
 He was adamant that she remained a virgin until her marriage, despite Catholic rumours to the contrary.
 However, although he attested to her sexual morals, he never forgave her for her hatred of Cardinal Wolsey or her animosity towards the Pope.

 Cavendish was wholly devoted to Wolsey's interests, and also he saw in this appointment an opportunity to gratify his master-passion, a craving "to see and be acquainted with strangers, in especial with men in honour and authority."
 He was faithful to his master in disgrace, and showed the courage of the "loyal servitor."
 It is plain that he enjoyed Wolsey's closest confidence to the end, for after the cardinal's death Cavendish was called before the privy council and closely examined as to Wolsey's latest acts and words.
 He gave his evidence so clearly and with so much natural dignity, that he won the applause of the hostile council, and the praise of being "a just and diligent servant."
 He was not allowed to suffer in pocket by his fidelity to his master, but retired, as it would seem, a wealthy man to his estate of Glemsford, in West Suffolk, in 1530, having refused the offer of a position as gentleman usher from Henry VIII.
 He was only thirty years of age, but his appetite for being acquainted with strange acts and persons was apparently sated, for we do not hear of his engaging in any more adventures.